godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           - Call of Duty (Assault rifles, light machine guns, sub machine guns, pistols, and more)
           - Battlefield (Assault rifles, SMGs, carbines, pistols, and more)

-One huge advantage for this method is it's really light on performance.
+One huge advantage for this method is it's light on performance.
 Sending a couple hundred rays through space is *way* easier for the computer to calculate than sending a couple hundred bullet objects.

 Another advantage is we can instantly know if we've hit something or not exactly when we call for it.
-For networking this is important because we do not need to sync the bullet movements over the Internet, we just need to send whether or not the raycast hit.
+For networking this is important because we do not need to sync the bullet movements over the Internet, we only need to send whether or not the raycast hit.

 Raycasting does have some disadvantages though.
 One major disadvantage is we cannot easily cast a ray in anything but a linear line.
 This means we can only fire in a straight line for however long our ray length is.
 You can create the illusion of bullet movement by casting multiple rays at different positions, but not only is this hard to implement in code, it is also is heavier on performance.

 Another disadvantage is we cannot see the bullet.
-With bullet objects we can actually see the bullet travel through space if we attach a mesh to it, but because raycasts happen instantly, we do not really have a decent way of showing the bullets.
+With bullet objects we can actually see the bullet travel through space if we attach a mesh to it, but because raycasts happen instantly, we do not have a decent way of showing the bullets.
 You could draw a line from the origin of the raycast to the point where the raycast collided, and that is one popular way of showing raycasts.
 Another way is simply not drawing the raycast at all, because theoretically the bullets move so fast our eyes could not see it anyway.